prchlmrie/Flyzona/README.md

 # 🐦 Flyzona - Bird Adventure Web Application

-Flyzona is a fun and educational web application designed for bird enthusiasts and families.
-It provides a platform where visitors can register, log in, and explore exclusive content about the zoo, while administrators can manage users through a secure dashboard.
-This project combines **user authentication, admin controls, and member-exclusive pages** to simulate how a modern zoo might manage its visitors and events online.

-To ensure security, user passwords are protected using **hashing** before being stored in the database.
+Flyzona is a zoo-themed web application that simulates a real modern zoo system.
+It includes user registration, login with password hashing, an admin dashboard for managing users, and member-exclusive access to galleries, events, and fun facts.

 ---